Exotic Invertible Phases with Higher-Group Symmetries: Invertible exotic loop topological order in 3+1d

 The partition function on general manifolds is an 8th root of unity, which leads to $\mathbb{Z}_8$ classification of the invertible phase.
 In the special case when the manifold is orientable, the partition function can be expressed as \cite{Brown:1972,Morita:1971,Gaiotto:2014kfa}

-where ${\cal P}(b)=q_0(b)$ is the quadratic function with $\rho_2=0$ and coincides with the Pontryagin square operation on $b$.
-Note that on an oriented spacetime manifold $M$, $\rho_2 = 0$ is always an valid background as $w_1(TM)$.
+where ${\cal P}(\rho_2)$ is the quadratic function $q_{\rho_2'}(B)$ with $\rho_2'=0,B=\rho_2$, and it coincides with the Pontryagin square operation of $\rho_2$.
+Note that on an oriented spacetime manifold $M$, it is always valid to take the background $\rho_2'=0$ in $q_{\rho_2'}(B)$, since $w_1(TM)=0$.
 The second term has order 4, while the first term has order 8 on general orientable manifolds.\footnote{ On the other hand, spin manifolds cannot detect the first term which becomes trivial, and the second term has order 2.
 In fact, on spin manifolds the partition function is real and thus invariant under the ordinary time-reversal symmetry, see Section \ref{sec:extendfermionparity} for details. } The first term can also be written in terms of the signature $\sigma(M)$ of the manifold $M$:

 where $\sigma (M) = \frac{1}{24\pi^2}\int_{\mathcal M}\Tr R\wedge R~$.